-Since HCC does not provide scholarships to U.S. students, those students receiving scholarships or other financial assistance from outside sources are responsible to notify these entities of any change in enrollment hours or withdrawal/dismissal from HCC, giving the reason and date of change.
+HCC offers one type of Domestic scholarship outlined below.
+Those students receiving scholarships or other financial assistance from outside sources are responsible to notify these entities of any change in enrollment hours or withdrawal/dismissal from HCC, giving the reason and date of change.